 5. Redefining music

+One application of machine learning that you may not have noticed in your daily life is music.
 Music has constantly been evolving ever since a caveman banged two sticks together, and technology has always been the biggest factor in pushing the art form’s boundaries.

 Now, machine learning is posed to redefine just what music is.
 Researchers have developed AIVA (Artificial Intelligence Virtual Artist) and taught it how to compose music in a classical style.

 AIVA was built using deep learning and reinforcement algorithms, allowing AI to develop an understanding of what makes music sound pleasing to human ears, while still being able to learn and improve its music over time.
 This also helps AIVA to insert some variety into its music, avoiding each composition sounding the same.